Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 - Review the year end outturn report.

-- Monitor and approve virements and expenditure over the Head Teacher’s delegated limit.
+- Monitor and authorise expenditure over the Head Teacher’s delegated limit.

-- Appraise and approve spending decisions where competitive quotations or tenders are required.
+- Consider and approve spending decisions where competitive quotations or tenders are required in accordance with the current Contract Procedures Rules.

-- Ensure the school operates within the financial regulations of the Local Authority and the requirements of the DfE Schools Financial Value Standard (SFVS).
+- Ensure the school operates within the financial regulations of the Local Authority and the requirements of the Department for Education (DfE) Schools Financial Value Standard (SFVS).

 - Review Related Party Transaction Register.